nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/drivers.rst

 .. _nrf_security_drivers:

-nrf_security drivers
+nRF Security drivers
 ####################

 .. contents::
    :local:
    :depth: 2

-The nrf_security module supports multiple enabled PSA drivers at the same time.
+The nRF Security subsystem supports multiple enabled PSA drivers at the same time.
 This mechanism is intended to extend the available feature set of hardware-accelerated cryptography or to provide alternative implementations of the PSA Crypto APIs.

 You can enable a cryptographic feature or algorithm using PSA Crypto API configurations that follow the format ``PSA_WANT_ALG_XXXX``.